 Education Programs in Schools

 The Historical Society of Palm Beach County and the School District of Palm Beach County partner to provide a Florida History supplement to curriculum for Grade 4 according to Florida Sunshine State Standards.
 The tabloid-format newspaper, printed by the Palm Beach Post, covers the geography of Palm Beach County and Florida; Native Americans; the Colonial, Territorial, and Statehood periods in Florida; the Pioneer era, Flagler era, and pre-World War II to the present in Palm Beach County; and our diverse multicultural groups.
-A teacher’s guide is available on CD or below.
-The Palm Beach Post prints and delivers the tabloid to the School District for distribution to Palm Beach County elementary schools.
+A teacher’s guide is available by request or click the link below.
+The Sun Sentinel prints and delivers the tabloid to the School District for distribution to Palm Beach County elementary schools.
 The Historical Society also makes it available to private and home schools on request.

 The Historical Society of Palm Beach County’s Traveling Educational Trunk Program offers an exciting series of resources for the classroom that meet Florida Sunshine State Standards.
 Trunks are based on specific themes and contain information, activities, and reproductions of artifacts to enhance students’ understanding of Palm Beach County and Florida history.
 Instructional material is also provided for teachers.
 Most of the trunks are designed for Grade 4 but can be adapted for other grade levels.
 The trunks are loaned to teachers for three-week periods on a first come, first served basis and must be reserved in advance.
 There is no charge or deposit for their use.